javalib-team/sawja/doc/tutorial/sawja_tutorial.md

 ~~~~~
     let pbir = JProgram.map_program2
-      (fun _ -> JBir.transform ~compress:false) prta
+      (fun _ -> JBir.transform ~bcv:false ~compress:false) prta
 ~~~~~

 Warning:
-:    Subroutines are not yet handled in *JBir* and *A3Bir*.
+:    Subroutines inlining is not totally handled in *JBir* and *A3Bir*.
 If some transformed code contains such subroutines, the exception **JBir.Subroutine** or **AB3Bir.Subroutine** will be raised, respectively.
 However, when transforming a whole program with the above function, no exception will be raised because of the *lazy* evaluation of code.

 To see how *JBir* representation looks like, we can pretty-print one class, for instance **java.lang.Object**: